Do Canadians Need a Visa to Travel to Turkey?

 I’m not sure if simply showing your e-visa from your phone at the airport is sufficient.
 Even though it seems a bit “old school”, I’d recommend printing off a piece of paper and showing that to customs officials instead.
 In addition, I’d suggest keeping a copy stored online somewhere in case you lose the paper at some point during your travels.

-Recommended reading: Looking for Turkey travel inspiration?
+1) Looking for Turkey travel inspiration?
 Read this post about things to do in Edirne Turkey.
-In need of general travel inspiration, consider these travel quotes to fuel your wanderlust.

 If you like this post, share it on Pinterest.